RZEROSTERN/editorjs-flutter/README.md

 # EditorJS viewer for Flutter

-A viewer and editor compatible with the EditorJS schema.
+A viewer and editor compatible with the EditorJS schema. jordan was here.

 # DISCLAIMER
 This library is still under development, so critical bugs are expected and should not be used right now for a production environment.